qurusales/qurusales.github.io/_partners/index.md

 ---
 layout: page
 title: Enterprise clients
-summary: Our key enterprise partner and founding supporter is Bonhams
+summary: Quru is extremely proud of it's client list and we are very happy to provide references for our work from our customers
-8ws: Design, develop & deploy enterprise open source solutions
+8ws: Client focussed technology solutions to mission critical problems
 tags:
   - Index
 order: 1